Gauge-invariant QMETTS with mutually unbiased physical bases for $Z_2$ lattice gauge theories at finite temperature and density: QMETTS algorithm

-Regarding the statistical error of the Markov chain, we must account for the auto-correlations between successive samples.
-Let $\tau_\mu$ denote the integrated auto-correlation time for the sequence of $\{\mu_k\}_{k=1}^{N_\chain}$.
-For a sufficiently long Markov chain, the variance of the the Monte Carlo average $\bar{\mu}$ is then given by~\cite{madras1988pivot, sokal1997monte, wolff2004monte},
+To quantify the statistical error of the Markov chain, one must account for the autocorrelations between successive samples.
+Let $\tau_\mu$ denote the integrated autocorrelation time for the sequence of $\{\mu_k\}_{k=1}^{N_\chain}$.
+For a sufficiently long Markov chain, the variance of the Monte Carlo average $\bar{\mu}$ is then given by~\cite{madras1988pivot, sokal1997monte, wolff2004monte},